tbfld/counter.ink/content/blg/new/2024-12-04-desantis-and-the-dod.md

 ---
-title: 2024-12-04-desantis-and-the-dod
+title: 2024-12-04 DeSantis and the DoD
 description:
 extract:
 created: 2024-12-04 13:41
 updated: 2025-02-14 22:04
 author:
 images:
 order:
 enableToc:
 permalink:
 aliases:
 draft:
 publish:
 date: 2024-12-04
 tags:
   - politics
   - right
   - military
-status: "draft"
+status: draft
 ---

 If the rumors about DeSantis for Sec Def turns out to be serious, the media flap will focus on his “anti-woke” noise and jokes about his white boots etc, but ignore all that.
 He’s an *extremely* calculating authoritarian from a state where public corruption is a religion, and as governor he has systematically worked to empower armed forces and hobble civil rights.
 There’s a name for that mix, and you can guess what it is.